BassThatHertz/Audio-Resampler/README.md

 - The desired sample rate must be specified in Hz, e.g. for a 44.1kHz sample rate you must enter "44100" when prompted to enter your desired sample rate.

 - The resampled files are saved as "*original name* [new sample rate]".
-For example, if you specify a desired sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the resampling is complete.
+For example, if you specify a desired sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after being resampled.

 - The orignal WAV files are not replaced/deleted.